Typhoon Tembin: Aftermath

 Following the devastation of Tembin (Vinta), Davao City was declared in a state of calamity on December 25.
 The local government also helped release ₱83.4 million (US$1.67 million) of calamity fund to aid in its residents’ relief goods, medical, and financial needs.
 On December 27, another state of calamity was raised in the island of Palawan after the storm had caused extensive damages in many towns, especially in one barangay where 80% of infrastructure was damaged and nearly 200 homes flattened.
 The government also provided ₱12 million (US$248,000) worth of aid to the victims.
 A spokesperson from the NDRRMC had stated that the unusual high death toll was "unacceptable" although the government had properly provided information and prepared early for the storm.

 Retirement

 The PAGASA announced that the name Vinta had been retired from their naming lists after causing more than ₱1 billion worth of damages and it will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
-In January 2018, it will be replaced with Verbena for future seasons.
+In January 2018, it was replaced with Verbena for the 2021 season.
+However, due to the limited number of tropical cyclones that entered PAR, the name wasn’t used and instead was first used in the 2025 season.

 Due to the damage and high death toll in Mindanao, the name Tembin was officially retired during the 50th annual session of the ESCAP/WMO Typhoon Committee in February 2018.
 In February 2019, it was replaced with the name Koinu, which was used for the first time in the 2023 season.